 Thorpe Old Hall

-To the south of the Yarmouth Road, just east of the junction with Harvey Lane is Thorpe Old Hall - one of the oldest buildings in Thorpe.
+To the south of the Yarmouth Road, just east of the junction with Harvey Lane is Thorpe Old Hall – one of the oldest buildings in Thorpe.
 Originally the summer palace of the Bishop of Norwich it had stables, a brew house and fish ponds, but was extensively rebuilt during the sixteenth century by the Paston family.
-It later formed part of John Harvey's extensive Thorpe estate and in 1838 he gave it to his daughter Harriot and her husband Thomas Blakiston, a former captain in the Royal Navy.
+It later formed part of John Harvey’s extensive Thorpe estate.
+In 1838 he gave it to his daughter Harriot and her husband Thomas Blakiston, a former captain in the Royal Navy.
 The shields of both families can be seen on the gateway to what is now number four Yarmouth Road.
 During the twentieth century it was the family home of Alfred Ward who ran his boat building and cruiser hire business from there until 1963.
-It subsequently fell into disrepair and was severely vandalised before being restored by the theatre impresario Henry Burk who made it his home.
+It subsequently fell into disrepair and was severely vandalised before being restored by the theatre impresario Henry Burke who made it his home.
 It continues to be a private dwelling.

 Walpole House

 Walpole House, number 16 Yarmouth Road, was built about 1730 as an adjunct to number 12 but later became a separate building.
-In 1698 it was acquired by Elizabeth Coulson, the sister of Mary Chapman.
+In 1698 it had been acquired by Elizabeth Coulson, the sister of Mary Chapman.
 Mary had been married to Samuel Chapman the Rector of Thorpe for 30 years until his death in 1700 when she may have moved in with her sister.
 Mary had a great interest in the compassionate care of the mentally ill, having had members of her family who had suffered.
 At her death in 1732 she bequeathed her wealth to be used to establish the Bethel Hospital in Norwich, the first such purpose built facility in England.

 18 Yarmouth Road